bvanrijn/fun-with-trigrams/README.md

 Some things that I want to work on next:

 - Refactoring the code into smaller, testable functions
-- Improving test coverage (which is currently 59%)
+- Improving coverage (currently: 61%)
 - Writing documentation
 - Reducing memory usage
 - Making it faster